Office Security: How Safe Is Your Filing Cabinet?

 Can You Change a Lock on a File Cabinet?

 Like we mentioned in the previous section, swapping out a filing cabinet lock for a new, better one can be a DIY job for those that know what they’re doing.
 Here’s a quick rundown on how to do it using either a pair of pliers or a wrench:

-- Step 3: Remove the core and replace it with the new one.
+- Remove the core and replace it with the new one.

-- Step 4: Retrieve the wrench or pair of pliers and either push the new core into the slot or screw the nut back in.
+- Retrieve the wrench or pair of pliers and either push the new core into the slot or screw the nut back in.

-- Step 5: Replace the cabinet drawer and test the lock to see if it works properly.
+- Replace the cabinet drawer and test the lock to see if it works properly.

-For more information on how to best protect your office cabinets and desks, and for information on changing desk and cabinet locks, reach out to Great Valley Lockshop at 610-644-5334 or fill out a service request.
+For more information on how to best protect your office cabinets and desks, and for information on changing desk and cabinet locks, reach out to Great Valley Lockshop by filling out a service request online.